Mount Suswa

 Mount Suswa is a shield volcano in the Great Rift Valley, Kenya.
 It is located between Narok and Nairobi, the capital of Kenya.
-The northwestern part of Mount Suswa is in Narok County, while the eastern and southern part are in Kajiado County.
+The northwestern part of Mount Suswa is in Narok County, while the eastern and southern parts are in Kajiado County.
 The town with the same name, Suswa, is just northwest of the mountain and it is the main access point for visits to the mountain.

 Physical features

 Mount Suswa has a unique double crater with a moat-like inner crater surrounding a tilted block of rock.
 The mountain is also known for its lava tubes on the northeast side of the outer crater.

 Flora and Fauna

 The inner crater is home to a variety of snakes species.
 Other wildlife of interest found on or near Mount Suswa includes zebras, giraffes, mongooses, turtles, hyenas and leopards.

 Mountaineering and Tourism

-It is possible to drive up the lesser-end of the mountain into the outer crater with a four-wheel-drive vehicle or motorbike; however, there are numerous barricades across the trail where local Masaai try to collect a fee for allowing you through.
+It is possible to drive up the lesser-end of the mountain into the outer crater with a four-wheel-drive vehicle or motorbike; however, there are numerous barricades across the trail where members of the Mount Suswa Conservancy collect fees for allowing you through.
 Arrangements can be made to pay a set fee and get a guide to take you past the barricades.